vantinhkhuc/DataAnalysis/Lab07/Lab08-Supervised-Learning-Predicting-Customer-Churn.md

 ### Bài tập cơ bản

 #### **Exercise 7.01: Comparing Predictions by Linear and Logistic Regression on the Shill Bidding Dataset**
-Consider the Shill_Bidding_Dataset.csv dataset, which contains details regarding auctions done for various products on eBay.com.
-The target column, Class, provides information about the bidding behavior, 0 being normal and 1 being abnormal behavior.
+Consider the **Shill_Bidding_Dataset.csv** dataset, which contains details regarding auctions done for various products on eBay.com.
+The target column, **Class**, provides information about the bidding behavior, **0** being normal and **1** being abnormal behavior.
 Abnormal behavior can be similar to malicious clicks or automatic bidding.
-You have been asked to develop a machine learning model that can predict whether the bidding behavior in a particular auction is normal (0) or not (1).
+You have been asked to develop a machine learning model that can predict whether the bidding behavior in a particular auction is normal (**0**) or not (**1**).
 Apply linear and logistic regression to predict the output and check which one of them is useful in this situation:

 _Perform the following steps to achieve the aim of the exercise:_